 Using the microscope´s eyepiece, locate the first nematode with a 20x objective under green fluorescence.
 Focus on the head or tail and switch to confocal mode.

 Start live laser scanning with the 488 nm blue laser to visualize the green Dendra2 in the EGFP green channel (ex/em = 486–553 nm).
-Select a single neuron and bring it into focus.
-Zoom in 3x and increase the target of the laser beam4.
+Zoom in 3x to also increase the target of the laser beam4 and select a single neuron and bring it into focus.

 NOTE: Select one neuron per nematode.
 Each neuron will constitute one sample or data point.